hoseaaaa/DCSIM_Improve/README.md

 ...

-This project is developed by Qian Chen (E-mail: chenqian0103@seu.edu.cn).
+This project is developed by Qian Chen .
+Change by Yanghaoze.
 The used sparse linear solver is developed by Xiaoming Chen.

 Base :Qian Chen
 Change : Yang Hz